itoshkov/logisimn2t/README.md

 Here are the pins from left to right:

 * `RST` - Resets the display.
 Redraws it all in white.
-Works regardless of the state of `CLK` and `WE`.
+Works regardless of the state of `CLK` and `LOAD`.
 * `CLK` - The clock.
 The display is updated only when the clock changes state from 0 to 1.
-* `WE` - Idicates whether to update display (1) or not (0).
+* `LOAD` - Idicates whether to update display (1) or not (0).
 * `ADDR` - 13-bit address of the 16-bit segment to be updated.
 Address 0 is the top-left segment, 1 is next to it and so on.
-* `DATA` - 16-bit data.
+* `IN` - 16-bit data in.
 The bits are copied over the specified segment.
-Bit 1 means forground color (black), while 0 means background (white).
+Bit 1 means foreground color (black), while 0 means background (white).
+* `OUT` - 16-bit data out.
+The data that is currently stored (and displayed) in the specified segment.

-If the `WE` is 1 when the `CLK` goes up, all the 16 pixels in the specified segment are updated at once.
+If the `LOAD` is 1 when the `CLK` goes up, all the 16 pixels in the specified segment are updated at once.

 `RST` works with priority.
 If it's 1, the display is cleared (all white) regardless of the state of the other pins.

-Please note, that the display does *not* support reading the data!

 Here is how it looks: ![HACK display](https://github.com/itoshkov/logisimn2t/blob/master/HACK-display.png "HACK display")